Early careers team

-Corporate tax involves advising on the most tax-efficient means of acquiring, selling or restructuring assets.
+Corporate tax involves involves advising clients on the tax risks associated with acquiring, selling or restructuring assets.

 Employment, pensions & incentives

+Sponsored by Lewis Silkin.
 Employment lawyers work across all areas of employment law, including handling discrimination, staff restructuring and whistleblowing issues.

 Energy & natural resources

 Sponsored by Norton Rose Fulbright.
 The energy sector is an important part of the legal landscape and is making more headlines than ever before.

 Restructuring and insolvency lawyers are necessary when a company, individual or other organisation is in financial difficulties.

 Sponsored by Debevoise & Plimpton LLP.
 Insurance and reinsurance is an integral part of commercial activity throughout the world.

-The life sciences sector combines a diverse range of practice areas, demanding expert advice from lawyers with detailed knowledge of the relevant trends and innovations in areas including pharmaceuticals, biotechnology, healthcare, MedTech, veterinary and food.
+Sponsored by Bristows LLP.
+The life sciences sector combines a range of legal practice areas, demanding expert advice from lawyers with detailed knowledge of the relevant trends and innovations in areas including pharmaceuticals, biotechnology, healthcare, MedTech, veterinary and food.